p4sstime/archive/client_mods/README.md

 Simply place one of the folders inside the [pt-crosshairs](https://github.com/p4sstime/archive/raw/refs/heads/main/client_mods/pt-crosshairs.7z) archive into your `custom` folder.

-The crosshairs are originally created by slamborghini and exer.
+Crosshairs by various authors, including slamborghini, exer, and kin.

 ## Bonus Mods